 On September 26, 1777, General Howe’s British troops marched into Philadelphia, beginning an occupation that lasted until the following spring.
 As the British army approached Philadelphia, thousands of patriots fled, including the delegates to the Continental Congress.
 Then, in Germantown, near Philadelphia, the Continental army engaged the British army.
 The two sides fought a fierce battle that ended in a stalemate.
 The Continental Army did not recapture Philadelphia.
 Both sides retreated and returned to their respective camps to recuperate during the winter.

 Things go from bad to worse at Valley Forge

 When the British troops occupied Philadelphia, delegates of the Continental Congress fled.
 Ordinary citizens were caught in the middle and dared not take sides.
-What if Washington’s troops lost the war?
+What if George Washington’s troops lost the war?
 What would the British monarch do to them after the army’s defeat?

 At that time, the army’s food supply from the states was running short and neither could the states resupply them.
 Therefore military supplies were in serious shortage and the situation was worsened by the icy and snowy weather.
 The soldiers could scarcely have three meals a day.

-Washington himself had to skip meals and stayed hungry.
-Washington’s officers wanted him to return to his farm in the South for the winter as it would be more comfortable than the extreme situation in Valley Forge.
+George Washington himself had to skip meals and stayed hungry.
+His officers wanted him to return to his farm in the South for the winter as it would be more comfortable than the extreme situation in Valley Forge.
 Of course, the General shook his head and refused to abandon his fellow soldiers when they were in such a pathetic state.
-Throughout the war, Washington had never left his army, not even for a single day!
+Throughout the war, George Washington had never left his army, not even for a single day!